ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 The v3c-tile-id field, when present, specifies the 16-bit tile identifier for all ACL NAL units in the AP.
 If sprop-v3c-tile-id-pres is equal to 1, the v3c-tile-id field MUST be present.
 Otherwise, the v3c-tile-id field MUST NOT be present.

-The AP MUST carry at least two aggregation units (AU) and can carry as many aggregation units as necessary.
+An AP MUST carry at least two aggregation units (AU) and can carry as many aggregation units as necessary.
 However, the total amount of data in an AP MUST fit into an IP packet, and the size SHOULD be chosen so that the resulting IP packet is smaller than the MTU size so to avoid IP layer fragmentation.
 The structure of the AU depends both on the presence of the decoding order number, the sequence order of the AU in the AP and the presence of v3c-tile-id field.
 The structure of an AU is shown in {{fig-aggregation-unit}}.

 ~~~
    0                   1                   2                   3